VoidSingularity/Petunia/README.md

 ## Development
 Please refer to [Berry Loader](https://github.com/VoidSingularity/berry) for more information.

-To setup the build environment, run `init.py`, this will automatically download the necessary buildscript templates.
+To set up the build environment, run `init.py`, this will automatically download the necessary buildscript templates.

 To build a jar, run task `main`.
 The output jar will be in `output/`.

 To add Fabric mods for testing, you can simply put the mods into `.cache/extramods/`.
-The buildscript will automatically add them to the runtime mods directory.
+The buildscript will automatically add them to the runtime mods' directory.

 ## License
 **SPECIAL NOTICE: To work with this project, you agree with Mojang's [End User License Agreement](https://www.minecraft.net/en-us/eula).
 If you do not agree, you may not download